Ahzed11/Flakes/README.md

 # Flakes

-Language and library to create datawarehouse diagrams and schemas.
+Language and library to create data warehouse diagrams and schemas.

 ## Example
 This input